 But, if you’re like the rest of us trying to adjust to a new normal of social distancing, that might seem like an unattainable dream.
 Well, that’s why I’m writing this particular post right now, because I’m sure you have questions too.

 It looks like working from home is here to stay.
 For some, this can cause a lot of stress.
 It’s hard to stay focused at the “office” when there are so many other projects to take care of.

 Without clear expectations on how to fill your time while telecommuting, it’s easy to get off track.
 And, if you’re working from home, that means there’s probably something else that sounds a little more interesting – like that reality TV show you’ve been binging or that load of laundry that needs to be put away.

-We all feel it from time to time.
+We all feel stressed out from time to time.
 That heart-racing, blood-pumping sensation that makes it impossible to concentrate on anything.
 When we feel anxious, we can’t focus and our work suffers.

-Let’s take a look at the most common signs and symptoms of anxiety.
+Let’s take a look at the most common signs and symptoms that come with being stressed out.

-Biologically, the feelings of anxiety we experience in stressful situations have physiological roots.
+Biologically, the feelings of stress we experience in stressful situations have physiological roots.
 Think elevated heart rate, a sense of being warmer or flushed, or suddenly being extra aware of your surroundings.

 All these body signals are part of a fight-or-flight response.
 They help prepare a person for an unknown eventual conclusion, and were especially useful during earlier periods of human history.